 10| Say yes to alcohol

-Well, here a couple reasons.
+Well, here are a couple reasons.
 Decide to consume at your own risk.

 Although alcohol might make you feel sleepy at first, it can eventually mess with your sleep quality by interrupting your REM sleep.
 The same goes for stimulants and those drinks with caffeine in them.

-Lower oxygen levels in the plane and onboard pressure can reduce your usual tolerance for alcoholic beverages and make you react to its effects much faster.
+Lower oxygen levels in the plane and onboard pressure can reduce your usual tolerance for alcoholic beverages making you react to its effects much faster.

 11| Forget to stay hydrated